 Dynamic light scattering (DLS) and nanoparticle tracking analysis (NTA) both use light scattering to monitor particle Brownian motion, which combined with estimates of solution viscosity can be used to provide an estimate of the hydrodynamic radius of particles.
 These indirect methods are appealing because they only require probing a sample with light, requiring very little sample preparation.
 However, these methods are in fact prone to large systematic errors and both DLS and NTA can generate particle size distributions that are quite misleading and incorrect.
-Resistive pulse sensing as used by Spectradyne's nCS1 instead measures the individual diameters of each particle, so the particle size histograms provide quantitative, high resolution measurements of both particle diameter and absolute concentration.
+Resistive pulse sensing as used by Spectradyne's nCS1 and ARC instead measure the individual diameters of each particle, so the particle size histograms provide quantitative, high resolution measurements of both particle diameter and absolute concentration.

 Read about our head-to-head comparison with other technologies, our overview of the technology, and read our specifications.